PharmEasy Blog

 4. Dudhi

-Asthma weed, known as Dudhi in Hindi, is an essential medicinal herb with many beneficial properties.
+Asthma weed, known as Dudhi in Hindi, A systematic review of available evidence suggests it may help support recovery in dengue as it is an essential medicinal herb with many beneficial properties.
 It may help ease dengue fever and improve platelet count in people suffering from Dengue6

 To use dudhi, you need to boil the paste of Dudhi leaf in water.
 Reduce the water to 1/4th of its volume and consume as needed.